Introduction: Japan’s Ambitious Targets and Policy Imperatives

 🔗 Japan Offshore Wind Project Selection Criteria: Scoring System

-5. Support Mechanisms: FIT and FIP Schemes
+5. Support Mechanisms: FIT&FIP and LTDA Schemes

 Japan has implemented Feed-in Tariff (FIT) and Feed-in Premium (FIP) schemes to support renewable energy deployment.
 While FIT ensures fixed pricing, FIP introduces market exposure with additional premiums.
 The shift toward FIP raises the need for more sophisticated risk management.